Task-force-for-AI-agents-in-Healthcare/ai-agents-healthcare-standards/HAARF/1.0/en/0x90-Appendix-A_Glossary.md

 ## T

-**Three-Factor Risk Assessment**: HAAISVS methodology evaluating healthcare AI agents based on clinical function, autonomy level, and data sensitivity to determine appropriate security and oversight requirements.
+**Three-Factor Risk Assessment**: HAARF methodology evaluating healthcare AI agents based on clinical function, autonomy level, and data sensitivity to determine appropriate security and oversight requirements.

 **Traceability**: Ability to track and document all aspects of AI agent development, deployment, and operation, enabling regulatory compliance, clinical accountability, and incident investigation.